moka-guys/SNP_haplotyper/docs/source/usage.md

 # BASHer Usage

-There are two ways to run `BASHer`:
+There are two ways to run BASHer:

 1. Directly via the command line.